-The iCOPE app is currently being rolled out all public maternity hospitals and maternal and child family health clinics in Australia as part of the Federally funded Hospital to Home and Wellbeing Program.
+The iCOPE digital screening tool is currently being rolled out all public maternity hospitals and maternal and child family health clinics in Australia as part of the Federally funded Hospital to Home and Wellbeing Program.
 The program, announced by the Hon Scott Morrison MP, Prime Minister of Australia aims to provide better support for the 100,000 Australians impacted by perinatal depression and anxiety each year.

-The iCOPE app is available nationwide to medical health professionals providing perinatal health care services in the public and private health sector.
+The iCOPE digital screening tool is available nationwide to medical health professionals providing perinatal health care services in the public and private health sector.
 In the public sector, iCOPE is available to all public hospitals, maternal and child health clinics and parenting centres.
 In the private sector, iCOPE is available to all GPs, private hospitals and specialists (OBGYN).

 iCOPE is now being used widely by the Australian medical profession to facilitate fast and efficient perinatal mental health screening.

 The iCOPE screening tool includes two perinatal mental health screening tools that have been developed specifically for Aboriginal and Torres Strait Islander women: the Kimberley Mum’s Mood Scale, and the Mt Isa Postnatal Depression Scale.
 These screening tools are now available to all health services across the country via the iCOPE program.

 The iCOPE digital screening tool is available in 25 languages: